elastic/apm-pipeline-library/vars/README.md

 * repository: What's the GitHub repository.
 Default `env.REPO_NAME`
 * commitId: What's the sha commit.
 Default `env.GIT_BASE_COMMIT`
 * status: It matches the `conclusion` field.
 Can be one of `success`, `failure`, `neutral`, `cancelled`, `skipped`, `timed_out`, or `action_required`.
 Default `neutral`
 * detailsUrl: The URL of the integrator's site that has the full details of the check.
-If the integrator does not provide this, then the homepage of the GitHub app is used.
+Optional, If the integrator does not provide this, then the homepage of the GitHub app is used.

 [GitHub Check docs](https://docs.github.com/en/free-pro-team@latest/rest/reference/checks#runs)